shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 He didn't have an answer.
 Not then, not on the bus a few minutes later.
 His hoodie never left the top of his head now, but anyone could see the telltale perk of anthro ears growing underneath.
-Despite his deep reservations about the process, he couldn't honestly say he actually wanted it to stop.
+Despite his deep reservations about the process, he couldn't honestly say he wanted it to stop.
 A persistent little thought had cropped up, curious about what he was turning into.
 After classes, he joined Trace on their usual route through downtown Savannah to the Softpaws clinic, shoulders hunched, trying desperately to ignore the soft feelings of his upper arms against the fabric.
 His ears were painfully stiff under the hood, on high alert for dangerous passersby.
 Trace, naturally, was skipping ahead letting her tail sweep a wide arc behind her.

 They had arrived at the clinic.
 An unassuming storefront tucked at the base of a skyscraper, a simple lit sign overhead announcing its presence: Softpaws.
 Behind